 Getting Legal Help

-State statutes expressly bar reduction of DUI charges into lesser criminal offenses; however, defendants can actively work towards dismissal or negotiate favorable terms of a plea agreement alongside the representation of legal counsel.
+Pennsylvania courts discourage reduction of DUI charges into lesser criminal offenses; however, defendants can actively work towards dismissal or negotiate favorable terms of a plea agreement.
 For more information and insight into your legal rights, consult with a first offense DUI lawyer in Pennsylvania.